-The base for is typically a grain neutral spirit (GNS).
+The base alcohol for gin is typically a grain neutral spirit (GNS).
 In the production of ‘western' gins, which are made in countries like the UK, USA, and Europe, the use of GNS as the base is quite common.
 This choice of base spirit allows for a blank canvas on which the botanical flavors can be layered and showcased.

-Once the starches have been converted into sugars, is added to initiate the fermentation process.
+Once the starches have been converted into sugars, yeast is added to initiate the fermentation process.
 Yeast consumes the sugars and converts them into alcohol through the process of fermentation.
 This fermentation process can take several days to complete, and it is during this time that the sugars are transformed into alcohol.

 After fermentation, the resulting liquid is distilled to increase the alcohol content and remove impurities.
 Distillation involves heating the fermented liquid to create steam, which is then cooled and condensed to separate the alcohol from other components.
 This distillation process helps to purify the alcohol and create a clean, neutral spirit that serves as the base for gin production.